katherinekin/virtual-cbct/README.md

 ## Dependencies and setup

 This is a python 3 that project uses astra-toolbox to simulate cone beam CT.
 Dependencies for this project include numpy, scipy, opencv-python, matplotlib, imageio, boost, and an NVIDIA GPU and CUDA (at least version 5.5).
+Please download and install the CUDA toolkit following the instructions on their website if not already installed: [https://developer.nvidia.com/cuda-toolkit]

+The following commands can be used to install the other dependencies:

 ```
 pip install numpy